 Co-parenting after divorce

 Co-parenting becomes the new norm in cases of divorce.
-After a separation there are living arrangements to sort out and to plan children’s visiting schedules.
+After a separation, there are living arrangements to sort out and children’s visiting schedules to plan.

 One child of divorced parents recalls that it took her mother about seven years to bounce back from her parents’ divorce.